 Membership runs from January each year.

-The current subscription is £25:00 payable by bankers standing order.
+The current subscription is £25 payable by standing order/ direct debit

 Liaison and specialist professional advice